keira021/AOST/README.md

  Ensure all elements (graphics, sound, mechanics) work well together ⚙️

 4. Technology Stack:
  Primary Language: C#
  Game Engine: Unity 🎮
  Tools: Use other game design tools for asset integration 🛠️

-5. Learning Goals:
+6. Learning Goals:
  Learn or improve skills in C# or other coding languages 🧑‍💻 Gain experience in game design and development 🎨

 6. Timeline:
  Asset Acquisition: Find and gather pictures and sound effects 📸🔊 Game Design Draft: Create a rough outline and design of the game 📝 Coding Language: Choose and learn a suitable coding language if needed 📚
  Development: Begin coding and integrating assets into Unity 💻
-7. Resources Needed:

- Pictures and visual assets 🎨
- Sound effects and audio clips 🔊